 Today's the big day!
 "Grand beau" weather; clear skies as far as the eye can see.
 Today is when we ascent the Ochsentaler glacier, go over the Fuorcla dal Cunfin onto the Silvretta glacier, over the Silvretta pass and down the length of the Silvretta glacier.

 I slept somewhat fitfully.
-Could help myself from running what if scenarios through my head.
+Could help myself from running what-if scenarios through my head.
 What if the decent from Fuorcla dal Cunfin is dangerous?
 How would I secure the safety of our team?
 Short rope?
 Full on belay Siemen and Marijn with me (effectively) soloing to meet them at the next belay point?
 How bad with the crevasses be on the glaciers.
 Good to think through but not when you're supposed to be sleeping.

 We enjoy our breakfast and then it is time to head out.
 We put our climbing harness on at the hut so that we don't need to do that in the snow at the bottoms of the glacier.
 Thankfully the German team found the correct trail when they returned to the hut.
-We have a well trodden trail to follow to the glacier.
+We have a well-trodden trail to follow to the glacier.
 Some black ice makes it tricky in places.
 We cross underneath the "Grüne Kuppe" to the tip of the glacier where we say goodbye to the Austrian climber who is to play in the glacier.
 We scramble on up the side atop a rock band we then traverse to steeper ice where we rope up.
-We've made good time, approximately 1:15hr.
+We've made a good time, approximately 1:15hr.